preethitg/Partition_tolerance_NoSQL/personal_project_journal.md

 	Create

 I changed the security groups of all riak instances in AZ us-west-1c to Riak Personal Project and riak instances in AZ us-west-1a to Riak Personal Project SG2.
 Thus only instances in the same subnet can talk with each other.
 I stopped and started my riak nodes again.
 Upon performing sudo riak-admin cluster status from Riak1 I could see that Riak4 and Riak5 nodes were down.
-I updated the key for value favorite to "salad" from Riak1.
+I updated the value for key favorite to "salad" from Riak1.

 	curl -v -XPUT -d "salad" \
     http://10.0.1.218:8098/buckets/food/keys/favorite

 Upon GET, I got favorite as "salad" from Riak1, Riak2 and Riak3 as they were all in same subnet.
 Riak4 and Riak5 showed me stale data, it showed "pizza" as favorite.
 Thus the nodes were Available with inconsistent data.
-Next, to check how nodes choose the latest data, I changed the key for favorite as "pasta" from Riak4.
+Next, to check how nodes choose the latest data, I changed the value for favorite as "pasta" from Riak4.

 	curl -v -XPUT -d "pasta" \
     http://10.0.3.50:8098/buckets/food/keys/favorite